atmoschem/respeciate/README.md

   sources.
 - The nearest metrics, pd (Pearson’s Distance), srd (Spearman Ranked Distance) and sid (Standardized Identity Distance), all tend to zero for better matches.
-See ?rsp_match_profile in the packaged resepciate documentation for details and references.
+See ?rsp_match_profile in the packaged respeciate documentation for details and references.